hernan-vela/HernanVelasquez_T1A3/README.md

 If the input is a valid unit number but already occupied, the user cannot overwrite the entry and the user is taken out the programme to the main menu; else if the input is an invalid character, the user can try again or exit the programme by pressing 'q / Q'.
 Finally, the validity loop restarts until is satisfied with a valid unit number, or the user escapes the programme.

 3.2 *First name* and *last name*: These two behave similarly.
-The user is asked to type a name, the program checks that is an alphabetic entry, if is an non alphabetical input, the user is prompted to try again or press 'q / Q' to exit the program.
+The user is asked to type a name, and the program checks that is an alphabetic entry, if is a non-alphabetical input, the user is prompted to try again or press 'q / Q' to exit the program.
 If the entry is valid, the program moves forward.

-3.4 *Status* : Condition of owner or tenant is asked, and the user is adviced to answer 'yes' for owner, 'no' for tenant.
+3.4 *Status* : The condition of owner or tenant is asked, and the user is advised to answer 'yes' for owner, and 'no' for tenant.
 A loop validates the answers taking any combination of upper or lowercase of yes/no as valid.
-Again, an invalid input asks the question again or invites the user to press 'q / Q' to exit the program.
+Again, an invalid input asks the question or invites the user to press 'q / Q' to exit the program.
 If the input is valid the program moves forward

 3.5 *Number of residents* : Final key of the block.
 The input goes through a validity loop, with 'num_residents' valid if it is an integer > 0.
-Again, a conditional offers the user to type 'q / Q' to return to the main menu, else if the input < 0, the user is prompted to enter an integer > 0; else if the input = 0, a message says that at least one resident should live in.
-Finally, if there is another type of error, the user is offered to press 'q / Q' to escape the loop or to try again an the validity loop restarts.
+A conditional offers the user to type 'q / Q' to return to the main menu, else if the input < 0, the user is prompted to enter an integer > 0; else if the input = 0, a message says that at least one resident should live in.
+Finally, if there is another type of error, the user is offered to press 'q / Q' to escape the loop or try again an the validity loop restarts.

+4. **Delete main resident information**

+The user's input goes into a validity loop.
+The user is asked to enter a unit number that they want to vacate or press 'q / Q' to quit.
+If they press 'q / Q' the program ends and goes back to the main menu.

+As character validation, the program checks if is valid alphanumeric unit number.
+Invalid characters will return a message and the loop asks the user for an input again.

+If the entry is valid, a loop iterates through the database of 'unit-residents'.
+If there is a key 'unit' that matches the input, the entry is vacated as if the unit were vacated.
+End of the loop.

+5. **Calculate residents per floor level**